zeequant/style-guide/README.md

 ## Rule of Thumb

+- Top Level code files should clean/smaller.
+Bottom level files(in the call hierarchy), can be bigger.
+- Modules should be cohesive and decoupled
+- Consistent Return Type
+- Consistent parameter types
+- Non-Conflicting Variable names
+- Non-Generic Variable names
+- Layered Approach
+- While implementing new feature, if the requirements for which the old code was writted has changed, then that old code should be changed as part of the current implementation.
+We should, work around patching things with old code which is no longer relevant.

+## Variable Name
 - Classes/ReactComponents: CamelCase starting with capital letter.
 - Functions/.... : CamelCase starting with small letter.
 - Classes/Objects: Noun (Manager/Runner)
 - Functions: Verbs (manage/run)
-- Arrays Plural

-## Variable Name

 prefix / name / highContext / lowContext

 #### Suggestions

-Adapter:
+- adapter
 - parse/format
+- featureFlag
 - sanitizer
+-

 #### Arrays:
 - persons